stwa/google_addressbook/README.md

 ## Installation
 Use Composer for installation:
 http://plugins.roundcube.net/packages/stwa/google-addressbook

 *Do not forget to create the database table using the SQL from SQL/*

 ## Command Line
 It is possible to sync the addressbooks via command line.
 To do this, you just have to run the script "sync-cli.sh".
 This syncs the addressbooks of all users who have enabled google addressbook plugin in their settings.

 You can also use crontab to sync the addressbooks periodically.
 Just specify an entry like:
 0 */4 * * * /path/to/roundcube/plugins/google_addressbook/sync-cli.sh
 (Every 4 hours in this example)

 ## Own Google Application
 You can register your plugin with Google to customize the application name that is presented to users when requesting access to contacts.
 For this, you have to register at https://console.developers.google.com/ and create a project for your roundcube installation.
 You get an application name, a client id and a secret.
-Put these values in a file named `config.inc.php` inside the `plugins/google_addressbook` folder like this:
+Ensure to allow redirect to `https://your-rc-base..../?_task=settings&_action=plugin.google_addressbook.auth` when you create the Web Application credential and also store this to `google_addressbook_client_redirect_url`.
+Alternatively you can create an Other credential, but then disable `google_addressbook_client_redirect`.
+Put all these values in a file named `config.inc.php` inside the `plugins/google_addressbook` folder like this:
 ```
 <?php
 $config['google_addressbook_application_name'] = 'your-application-name';
 $config['google_addressbook_client_id'] = 'your-application-id';
 $config['google_addressbook_client_secret'] = 'your-application-secret';
+$config['google_addressbook_client_redirect'] = true;
+$config['google_addressbook_client_redirect_url'] = 'https://your-rc-base..../?_task=settings&_action=plugin.google_addressbook.auth';
 ```
 Be aware that all existing oauth tokens will not work any more and the users have to request a new access token from Google.
 So you might want to do this change in a new installation only.